inkblotty/SOTEC/README.md

 - Staff Section
   * change email not to icon only but typed out
-  * crop Mike's pic closer to face

 - Calendar
-  * bottom cut off
+  * bottom cuts off :c
   * won't update Saturday